Reinforcement Learning with Backtracking Feedback: RL with Backtracking Feedback

 \subsubsection{LLM Safety Critic}

 We employ a single, powerful LLM-based safety critic.
-During RL (and also for SFT data analysis), this critic monitors the model's generated output $(y_1, \ldots, y_k)$. \begin{itemize} \item \textbf{Functionality:} If a violation is detected, the critic identifies: (a) The safety category (or categories) violated (e.g., toxicity, harmful advice). (b) The span of the violating tokens, which informs the required $X$ for backtracking. \item \textbf{Online Feedback:} The critic's assessment is used to compute a reward signal for the RL algorithm. \end{itemize}
+During RL (and also for SFT data analysis), this critic monitors the model's generated output $(y_1, \ldots, y_k)$. \begin{itemize} \item \textbf{Functionality:} If a violation is detected, the critic identifies: (a) The safety category (or categories) violated (e.g., toxicity, harmful advice). (b) The span of the violating tokens, which informs the required $X$ for backtracking. \item \textbf{Online Feedback:} The critic's assessment is used to compute a reward signal for the RL algorithm. \end{itemize} To validate the critic, we manually constructed 100 prompt--response pairs spanning a range of violation locations and severities (43 high, 38 medium, 19 low).
+Three candidate critic prompts achieved 97.6\%, 97.6\%, and 98.0\% accuracy on this set (three samples per pair), indicating low sensitivity to prompt wording.
+We examine the effect of critic quality on the trained policy in Section~\ref{sec:critic_quality}.